The Most Fun You Can Have Dying

-The Most Fun You Can Have Dying is a 2012 New Zealand romantic drama film directed by Kirstin Marcon and starring Matt Whelan, Roxane Mesquida and Pana Hema Taylor.
-The film is based on the novel Seraphim Blues written by Steven Gannaway.
+The Most Fun You Can Have Dying is a 2012 New Zealand romantic drama film written and directed by Kirstin Marcon and starring Matt Whelan, Roxane Mesquida and Pana Hema Taylor.
+The film is based on the 2003 novel Seraphim Blues by Steven Gannaway.

 The film follows Michael, a university student who on being told he has only a few months to live decides to take his life into his own hands and enjoy every minute he has left.

-It was a nominee for Best Film at the 2012 Sorta Unofficial New Zealand Film Awards.
+It was nominated for Best Film at the 2012 Sorta Unofficial New Zealand Film Awards.

 Plot

-The story begins in Hamilton, New Zealands fourth largest city where Michael (Matt Whelan) lives in a run down student flat with his best friend David (Pana Hema Taylor).
+Michael lives in a run-down student flat in Hamilton, New Zealand, with his best friend David.
 Michael has been having medical tests and is given the shattering news that he has terminal liver cancer.
 Michael reacts by drinking excessively and hiding the news from his friends.
 Through the support Michael is offered by his friends, especially David, he begins to accept his prognosis.
 It is revealed via photographs that Michael's mother also died from cancer.

-The community of Cambridge, a small town where Michael grew up raise $200,000 in an attempt to save his life through a revolutionary medical programme in the United States.
+The community of Cambridge, a small town where Michael grew up, raise $200,000 in an attempt to save his life through a revolutionary medical programme in the United States.
 However, Michael is concerned about the side effects of the programme and the fact that it only has a 10% chance of working.

 In a moment of honesty Michael confesses to David that he had a one-night stand with David's girlfriend.
 David is furious and storms off leaving Michael to his thoughts.
 Michael then makes the decision to leave New Zealand and see the world during his final few months.

-Without telling anyone Michael manages to scam the $200,000 and flees New Zealand stopping off in Hong Kong en route to London.
-Michael then descends into a hedonistic lifestyle drinking and spending his nights in seedy nightclubs.
+Without telling anyone, Michael manages to scam the $200,000 and flees New Zealand, stopping in Hong Kong en route to London.
+He then descends into hedonism, drinking and spending his nights in seedy nightclubs.
 One night Michael hits on a woman only to have her boyfriend violently attack him.
-Bleeding and bruised Michael is awoken in alley by Sylvie (Roxanne Mesquida) and invites her for a coffee.
+Bleeding and bruised Michael is awoken in alley by Sylvie and invites her for a coffee.
 When she asks "where?" he replies "how about Paris?".

-Michael and Sylvie then begin to travel a snow swept Europe taking in the sights in Paris, Munich, and Berlin.
-Initially the mysterious Sylvie rejects Michaels romantic overtures but after a short time they become lovers.
+Michael and Sylvie then begin to travel a snow-swept Europe taking in the sights in Paris, Munich, and Berlin.
+Initially the mysterious Sylvie rejects Michael's romantic overtures but after a short time they become lovers.
 Michael is rapidly becoming unwell and Sylvie confronts him about his illness.
 An emotional Sylvie reacts by picking up another man only to be discovered by Michael having sex with him.
-Michael is distraught and packs his bags to leave only to calm down and eventually forgive Sylvie.
+Michael is distraught and packs his bags to leave, only to calm down and eventually forgive Sylvie.